ZhgChg.Li

 fi

-You can use the above Action to verify if the setup was successful.
+You can use the above Action to verify if the setup is successful.

-Success, subsequent fastlane match or pod install for private pods should execute correctly.
+Success.
+Subsequent fastlane match or pod install for private pods should now run correctly.

 Summary

-This article documents the complete iOS CI/CD process using GitHub Actions.
-The next article will optimize the user experience (engineers/PMs/designers) by enhancing Slack notifications and using Google Apps Script Web App to connect GitHub Actions to create a free and easy-to-use cross-team packaging platform tool.
+This article provides a detailed record of developing a complete iOS CI/CD pipeline using GitHub Actions.
+The next article will focus on optimizing the user experience (engineers/PMs/designers) by enhancing Slack notifications and integrating Google Apps Script Web App with GitHub Actions to create a free and easy-to-use cross-team packaging platform tool.

 Series Articles: